 Current place of residence: Madrid, Spain; New York, New York, USA

-Education: MA from NYU and the International Center for Photography
+Education: Master of Arts from New York University and the International Center for Photography

 Collections/notable accolades: Knoxville Museum of Art, Knoxville; Reina Sofía Contemporary Art Museum, Thoma Foundation, Chicago; European Central Bank, Frankfurt; Borusan Museum of Contemporary Art, Istanbul; BBVA Bank, Madrid; Beyond by Geisel Hotel, Münich; Jaleo DC Restaurant, Washington DC; Constelations, MRio Park, Madrid; Iberdrola, Madrid; Tendril, Tampa International Airport, Tampa